decred/dcrdex/README.md

 From a command prompt, navigate to **server/cmd/dcrdex**.
 Build the executable by running `go build`.
 The generated executable will be named **dcrdex**.
-Run `./dcrdex --help` to see configuration options that can be set either here or in the *dcrdex.conf* file.
-The
-[**Exchange Variables**](spec/admin.mediawiki) section of the specification has additional information on a few key options.
+Run `./dcrdex --help` to see configuration options that can be set either as a command line argument or in the *dcrdex.conf* file.
+The [**Exchange Variables**](spec/admin.mediawiki) section of the specification has additional information on a few key options.